kumprj/sentimentrader-project/README.md

 * Run through the list of backtests to run, and parse the results.
 Store this data into the database.

 ## Build the Container
-Both scripts are run as containers.
+Both scripts are run as containers on an Amazon Linux AMI image.
 In the Dockerfile's for each, you can see we use an Amazon Linux AMI (similar to CentOS/RHEL).
 In the Dockerfile, we copy our necessary files to the linux container first, install miscellaneous software including python, and Google Chrome.
 We then run the backtest using Selenium.
 The Dockerfile does not need any modification.

 First, set up an ECR Repository - [Setup Instructions](https://console.aws.amazon.com/ecr/home).
 Name is arbitrary - our two are titled backtest_prd and dailyindicatorload.